Max-Ola/Credit-Card-Fraud-Detection/README.md

 We have to import the necessary libraries, including pandas for loading and manipulating the data, train_test_split for splitting the data into training and test sets, StandardScaler for scaling the features, RandomForestClassifier for building the model, and confusion_matrix and classification_report for evaluating the model's performance.

-Loads the credit card transactions data from a CSV file using pandas.

-Splits the data into features (X) and target (y).
-The features are the input data used to make predictions, and the target is the output data that we are trying to predict.

-Splits the data into training and test sets using train_test_split.
-The training set is used to train the model, and the test set is used to evaluate the model's performance.

-Scales the features using StandardScaler to ensure that all features are on the same scale.

-Builds the model using RandomForestClassifier.

-Trains the model on the training data using the fit method.

-Makes predictions on the test data using the predict method.

-Evaluates the model's performance using confusion_matrix and classification_report.
+We have to import the necessary libraries, including pandas for loading and manipulating the data, train_test_split for splitting the data into training and test sets, StandardScaler for scaling the features, RandomForestClassifier for building the model, and confusion_matrix and classification_report for evaluating the model's performance